openmv/openmv-projects/donkey-car/README.md

 **Sub-Total $xx.xx**

 In addition to the above I **heavily** recommend that your purchase a wide angle lens for your OpenMV Cam.
 With the wide angle lens it's much easier for your self-driving car to make tight turns and not loose sight of the road ahead.
-Without it you *will* have to reduce your maximum turn speed.
+Without it you *will* have to reduce your maximum speed in-order to make tight turns.

 Part Description | Part Link | Part Count | Part Cost
 ---------------- | --------- | ---------- | ---------